arif-sudo/arif-sudo.github.io/_posts/2023-11-18-introduction-to-sql.md

 ## Relationships
 There are 4 mian JOIN's in SQL
 They are INNER, LEFT, RIGHT and FULL JOIN

-1. INNER JOIN
+### INNER JOIN
-An `INNER JOIN` returns only the rows that have matching values in both tables
+Returns only the rows that have matching values in both tables

 ```sql
 SELECT employees.employee_id, employees.first_name, departments.department_name